 Drinking Water Options

-Staying hydrated on the trek is vital, requiring around 3 to 4 liters of water daily.
+Learning to stay hydrated is vital for the Manaslu trek preparation.
+You require around 3 to 4 liters of water daily.
 In Lho Gaun, you can conveniently refill your reusable water bottle with boiled water from a teahouse, available for a small fee.
 This option is both secure and cost-effective.

 While bottled mineral water is sold in certain shops and teahouses, it’s impractical and expensive to purchase 3 to 4 bottles daily due to the higher costs in the elevated areas of the Manaslu trails.